kilton/darcyai-sdk/BUILD.md

 ## Environment setup

 If you are using a MacOS laptop or desktop, follow the [Mac OS X Environment Setup Guide](./SETUP_MACOS.md).

+If you are using a Windows laptop or desktop, follow the [Windows Environment Setup Guide](./SETUP_WINDOWS.md).

 You can also use an edge compute board as your development environment.
 Choose from the following options to set up your edge board instead of your laptop or desktop computer.
 You do not need to follow these environment setup steps for a Raspberry Pi or Jetson Nano board if you are just using those boards to run your packaged Darcy AI applications.